Today I’m going to show you a step-by-step process, a tutorial, for learning how to do email marketing for a small business the right way.

 Day 5 – List Building – Creating Your Most Valuable Email Marketing Asset

-The number one priority you should have for your email marketing effort is simply this: Focus on building your list.
+The number one priority you should have for your email marketing for a small business effort is simply this: Focus on building your list.

 I really want you to get this point so I’m going to say it again.

 The #1 Number Priority For Email Marketing For A Small Business